 When working with the cloud using cloud URIs do not change the value of fs.defaultFS to use a cloud storage connector as the filesystem for HDFS.
 This is not recommended or supported.
-Instead, when working with data stored in S3, ADLS, or WASB, use a fully qualified URL for that connector.
+Instead, when working with data stored in S3, ADLS, WASB, or GCS use a fully qualified URL for that connector.